Introductions, Body Paragraphs, and Conclusions for an Argument Paper

 - Major premise: People who own plasma TVs are rich (unstated above).

 - Minor premise: You own a plasma TV.

 - Conclusion: You are not poor.

-To help you understand how induction and deduction can work together to form a solid argument, you may want to look at the American Declaration of Independence.
+To help you understand how induction and deduction can work together to form a solid argument, you may want to look at the United States Declaration of Independence.
 The first section of the Declaration contains a series of syllogisms, while the middle section is an inductive list of examples.
 The final section brings the first and second sections together in a compelling conclusion.

 In order to present a fair and convincing message, you may need to anticipate, research, and outline some of the common positions (arguments) that dispute your thesis.
 If the situation (purpose) calls for you to do this, you will present and then refute these other positions in the rebuttal section of your essay.

 It is important to consider other positions because in most cases, your primary audience will be fence-sitters.
 Fence-sitters are people who have not decided which side of the argument to support.